Hawkins03/blockchain-messageBoard/README.md

 ## member struct:
 pretty much a member struct is just a way to transfer a new hashmap entry linking the network address of a node to its public key.
 It's not massive.

-(Note, I don't have enough practical knowledge to debate the ethics of this technology, I simply know enough to know that it's a bit of a sore subject)
+(Note, I don't have enough practical knowledge to debate the ethics of this technology, I simply know enough to know that it's a bit of a sore subject for some people, but has real application (:D) for this and other uses).